BABrandes/Observables/docs/tutorial.md

-# Observables Tutorial: Mastering Bidirectional Binding and State Validation
+# Observables Tutorial: Mastering Bidirectional Linking and State Validation

-This tutorial will guide you through the core concepts of the Observables library, with hands-on examples demonstrating bidirectional binding and rigorous state validation.
+This tutorial will guide you through the core concepts of the Observables library, with hands-on examples demonstrating bidirectional linking and rigorous state validation.

 ## 🚀 **Getting Started**